EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 RATING CRITERIA (4 LEVELS)

-Severe incomplete paralysis of the median nerve.
+Mild incomplete paralysis of the median nerve (same for dominant and non-dominant hand).

 KEY EVIDENCE TO GATHER